CPPPlot.feature_map

-Plot CPP feature map showing feature value mean difference and feature importance per scale subcategory (y-axis) and residue position (x-axis).
+Plot Comparative Physicochemical Profiling (CPP) feature map showing feature value mean difference and feature importance per scale subcategory (y-axis) and residue position (x-axis).

 - Parameters:

 df_feat (pd.DataFrame, shape (n_feature, n_feature_info)) – Feature DataFrame with a unique identifier, scale information, statistics, and positions for each feature.
-Must also include a feature importance column (
+Must also include a feature importance/impact column (

-feat_importance,feat_importance_'name'}, default=’feat_importance’) – Column name indf_featfor feature importance (group-, subgroup- or sample-level).name_test (str, default="TEST") – Name for the test dataset.
+feat_importance,feat_importance_'name',feat_impact_'name'}, default=’feat_importance’) – Column name indf_featfor feature importance (group-, subgroup- or sample-level) or, whenshap_plot=True, for sample-level feature impact.
+Must match with theshap_plotsetting.name_test (str, default="TEST") – Name for the test dataset.

 name_ref (str, default="REF") – Name for the reference dataset.